jeremyprice/game/readme.md

 + Skills? - special skills for player.
 (Not implemented)
 + Combat - Mechanics for battle between player and mobs.
 + Mechanics - Misc game mechanics inherited by others.
 Base class.
-+ Game - Ties all other classes together.
++ Game - Ties all other modules together.
 Runs the game.

 #####+------------------------------------------------------------+
 #####+                          Player                            +